ngaarrr/physics_verbalovershadowing/README.md

 This tool is designed for:
 - Cognitive psychology research on intuitive physics
-- Studies of verbal overshadowing in visual perception
+- Studies of verbal overshadowing in visual perception/problem solving.
 - Educational research on physics learning
-- Human-AI interaction studies in physics prediction tasks

 ## Citation